 Daylight saving in Tasmania commences at 2 am on the first Sunday in October each year, and people should put their clocks forward by one hour at this time.
-It concludes at 2 am on the first Sunday in April the following year, at which time people should put their clocks back by one hour.
+It concludes at 3 am daylight saving time (2 am standard time) on the first Sunday in April the following year, at which time people should put their clocks back by one hour.

 Western Australia, Queensland and the Northern Territory do not observe daylight saving.

 For the daylight saving periods from 2018-19 to 2026-27, the start and finish dates for Tasmania, New South Wales, Victoria, the ACT and South Australia are as follows:

 7 April 2019

 4 April 2021